With the novel coronavirus reaching North Carolina, here are the top questions our Elder Law attorneys and paralegals are facing:

 We deeply understand the anxiety and hardships that the current coronavirus outbreak is causing to everyone in our community.
 We have also heard from many people who want to talk to our lawyer about creating a will, trust, power of attorney, healthcare directive, etc.—just in case—but they need more flexible options for doing so (for example, some of our families have loved ones in nursing homes who can no longer leave or receive visitors).

-The good news is that the Elder Law Group of CSH Law has the resources to continue to meet your needs.
+The good news is that the Elder Law Group of Cranfill Sumner has the resources to continue to meet your needs.
 As a state-wide law firm, our firm remains open to serve our clients as long as it is safe to do so.
 Here is what we are doing as a firm to make sure that you can get your questions answered and get your affairs in order in a safe and easy way.

 Our Elder Law Practice Group offers flexible options for meetings.
 If you choose to meet in person, know that we are sanitizing all surfaces and practicing safe social distancing in our large conference rooms.
 We are eliminating formalities like a hand shake when a wave from across the room (or an “air kiss” from some of favorite clients) will suffice.